gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 FROM airports
 GROUP BY iso_country,  iso_region
 ```

+> **What you should see:** One row per country/region combination, with a count of airports in each region.
+There will be many rows covering countries worldwide.

 If we only want to see the ones for the USA, we add a `WHERE` clause